Travel around Cusco with Bobby

 Day 4 Exploring San Blas: The Artisan’s Quarter

-For lunch, I ate at Green’s Organic, a charming spot offering organic, farm-to-table meals.
-I went for the quinoa salad and was not disappointed—it was fresh, flavorful, and energizing.
-Afterward, I took a short walk to the Twelve-Angled Stone, one of the best examples of Inca stonework, hidden in the streets of San Blas.
+For lunch, I chose to dine at Green’s Organic, a cozy spot known for its fresh, farm-to-table offerings.
+I opted for the quinoa salad, which was both light and delicious, packed with fresh, energizing flavors that provided a delightful break in the day.
+Afterward, I took a short stroll to see the famous Twelve-Angled Stone, an impressive example of Inca stonework carefully tucked away in the streets of San Blas.

 San Blas is perfect for slow exploration—take time to browse the art and textiles, and don’t forget to haggle (respectfully) at the local shops.